BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 On the other hand the rest of the Hartree Fock solver is already implemented.
 We have a class that arranges the integrals and gets them into a file from which they can be read to compute the Fock matrix.
 From there, the Self Consistent Field iteration can be performed and the energy and density matrix computed.

-Finally, the pieces of code that do work were used to INTRODUCE COMPUTATIONS OF HeH with integrals from the webpage!!!!!!
+Finally, the pieces of code that do work were used to calculate the energy of the He-H molecule because we could use the values of the two electron integrals, one electron integrals and overlap matrix that we found in a webpage explaining the Hartree-Fock algorithm with this example see (`check.ipynb`).
+After adding manually the values of the integrals in our code, we got the same results for the He-H energy compared to the website, and thus we can conclude that our code works correctly.
+Noteworthy, the obtained energy is different than the experimental one because the bond distance of the molecule has not been optimized.

 (due 30 May 2022, 23:59)